Anouk Koevermans

 Anouk Koevermans (born 2 January 2004) is a Dutch professional tennis player.

-She has a career-high singles ranking of world No. 172 by the WTA, achieved on 28 July 2025.
-She also has a career-high doubles ranking of No. 737, attained on 15 April 2024.
+She has a career-high singles ranking of No. 154 by the WTA, achieved on 2 March 2026.
+She also has a career-high doubles ranking of world No. 737, attained on 15 April 2024.

-Playing for Netherlands, Koevermans has accumulated a win–loss record of 2–2.
+Playing for Netherlands, Koevermans has accumulated a win–loss record of 6–3, as of May 2026.

 Career

 Koevermans won her first bigger ITF title in May 2024 at the W50 event in Otočec, Slovenia.

 Personal life

 Her father is Mark Koevermans, a former professional tennis player and former general manager of Dutch football club Feyenoord.